Certification FAQs

 Employers benefit in two ways.
 Making the GISP the benchmark by which prospective applicants are hired allows employers to quickly assess and choose between multiple applicants.
 The employer has a more significant benefit in hiring GISPs because GISPs have been evaluated by an independent organization and found to have met the industry established educational, professional, contribution, and ethical requirements.

-Another significant benefit to employers is that they meeting established industry practices.
+Another significant benefit to employers is that they are meeting established industry practices.
 This is critical to companies who must comply with federal, state, and local regulatory requirements.
 Meeting industry standards such as hiring GISPs diminishes the likelihood that a company would face potential negligence charges in times of crises.

 GISPs benefit because, the more GISPs, the more recognition within industry and government entities.
 More recognition leads to a stronger standing within and outside the GIS industry.